 Does red light therapy work for rosacea?

-What many users report:
+What many users experience:

 - Less visible redness

-- A calmer, less irritated skin feeling
+- A calmer, less “irritated” skin feeling

-- Reduced flushing
+- Less intense flushing

 - A more even skin texture